 Employers should restrict unauthorized employees from touching the baler machine.
 Only trained operators should use, clean, and maintain balers.
 Wearing appropriate Personal Protective Equipment (PPE) including safety glasses, gloves, and steel-toed shoes may be required during the operation.
-The following general information can help maintain a safe working environment:
+Here are some safety tips when using a baler:

-- Baler must be inspected prior to each use to ensure safe operation.
+- Inspect Baler prior to each use to ensure safe operation.
 Check if there is a lock or tag placed on the baler.

-- Do not operate the baler machine if there are defects found during baler safety inspection.
+- Don’t operate the baler machine if there are defects found during baler safety inspection.

 - Check if there are inappropriate objects including glass, liquid wastes, and metal before compaction.

-- Do not stand at the front of the baler when compaction starts.
+- Don’t stand at the front of the baler when compaction starts.